rmarti55/FigmaAIplugin/FigmaAIplugin/README.md

 - Maintain code documentation
 - Add tests for new features
 - Keep the plugin focused on layout generation
+- Follow semantic versioning
+- Update documentation for changes

+### Code Style
+- Use TypeScript strict mode
+- Follow ESLint configuration
+- Document complex functions
+- Use meaningful variable names
+- Keep functions small and focused

 ## License

 MIT License - See LICENSE file for details

+---

+For bug reports and feature requests, please open an issue on GitHub.